About

 Enter the Sixth Land.
 Gouache on paper, 1991

 It's a vivid yet elusive memory.
 The Sixth Land is far away, but close by.
-It is across the sea and in the desert and inside a mountain and through a forest.
+It is across the sea, in the desert, inside a mountain and through a forest.

 The name, ‘The Sixth Land,’ invented itself in a dream so vivid in its narrative clarity that it shaded my thoughts and emotions for a long time afterwards.